basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <td><code>trust_lease</code></td>
 <td>Determines whether leader leases are used to optimize reads.
 When
-set to <code>true</code>, a leader with a valid lease will handle the read directly without contacting any followers; hen set to
+set to <code>true</code>, a leader with a valid lease will handle the read directly without contacting any followers; when set to
 <code>false</code>, the leader will always contact followers.
 For more
 information, see our internal documentation on
 <a href="https://github.com/basho/riak_ensemble/blob/wip/riak-2.0-user-docs/riak_consistent_user_docs.md#leader-leases">leader